EAP and WHS Compliance in Australia | Supporting Workplace Mental Health

 EAP Programs @ Mindway EAP

-An employee assistance program (EAP) is required to be included in a company's workplace health and safety plan in order to exhibit a healthy culture in the workplace and to comply with the legislation.
-This holds true for companies operating in every sector, consisting of construction, mining, healthcare, and office buildings, among others.
+An employee assistance program, often known as an EAP, is needed to be included in the workplace health and safety plan of a firm in order to demonstrate a healthy culture in the workplace and to comply with the regulations.
+This holds true for businesses that are active in every industry, including but not limited to the construction industry, mining industry, healthcare industry, and office building enterprises.

 What You’ll Learn in This Article